Prologue...

 .

 This blog is a compilation of memorable people and events from my life in sports, football in particular.
 Many of the experiences depicted took place in the pre-internet era; therefore, I was compelled to put this together for posterity.
-It was intended to be a truthful and, at times, satirical, sports biography; its also something former teammates, opponents, players and coaches of mine can use to reminisce about the old days.
-Most of the events depicted here only exist in old news clippings or in the fading memories of the participants.
-As far as accuracy I wrote everything from memory; it's a bit long, but a lot has happened since I first became involved in sports.
+It was intended to be a truthful and, at times, satirical sports biography; its something former teammates, opponents, players and coaches of mine can use to reminisce about the old days.
+Most of the events depicted here only exist in old news clippings, or in the fading memories of the participants.
+As far as accuracy, I wrote everything from memory; it's a bit long, but a lot has happened since I first became involved in sports.

 .